About Michigan City Generating Station | Michigan

 NIPSCO has served residential and industrial customers across northern Indiana for decades.
 The plant’s operational lifespan covers most of the twentieth century and extends to the present—placing it squarely within the era when asbestos-containing materials dominated industrial thermal insulation, fireproofing, and equipment protection.

-The Mississippi River Industrial Corridor Connection
+The Ohio River industrial corridor Connection

-The plant operates under EPA oversight through the Clean Air Act and the National Emission Standards for Hazardous Air Pollutants (NESHAP) framework, which governs asbestos abatement and demolition at industrial facilities.
+Union members from Heat and Frost Insulators Local 1, and Boilermakers Local 374** framework, which governs asbestos abatement and demolition at industrial facilities.
 Attorneys building asbestos exposure cases look to:

 - NESHAP compliance notifications and abatement records (documented in EPA ECHO enforcement data)